mth/yeti/doc/reference.rst

     MDeclaration = TypeOrImport / Binding;
     ClassDecl    = Class Semicolon+ SP / TypeOrImport; TypeOrImport = Import Semicolon+ SP / Typedef Semicolon* SP;

+Declarations are parts of `sequence expression`_ used to define new bindings that can be by the following expression parts.

 Java class imports
 --------------------